 Fernando Alonso vs Felipe Massa

-As the rain started to fall, and Alonso’s McLaren started working better in the cooler temps, the little Spaniard bit into Felipe’s lead.
+As the rain started to fall, and Alonso’s McLaren started working better in the cooler temps, the Spaniard bit into Felipe’s lead.
 The pair banged wheels messily, but Fernando kept his foot down, arcing around the outside to squeeze inside for the following corner.
 It was aggressive stuff, and prompted some pretty heated comments from Felipe after the race too!

 2010 Turkish Grand Prix